-The Neighborhood Grant Program of the City of Madison Planning Division helps neighborhoods beautify gateways, create public gathering places, or build organizational capacity and leadership skills.
+The Neighborhood Grant Program of the City of Madison Planning Division helps residents and organizations that support neighborhoods with projects that beautify public spaces, create public gathering places, or build organizational capacity and leadership skills.
 The grant program provides funding but neighbors' ideas, determination and pride are behind the most successful projects.
-In 2023, the City expects to award \$25,000 in grants.
+In 2024, the City expects to award \$25,000 in grants.

-2021 Junction Ridge Park Patio

-Small groups of 5 or more residents or

-Neighborhood associations and

-Business associations and

-Non-profits and centers of worship

-that serve a defined, geographic area

-organizations engaged in community

-building and/or civic engagement

-newly forming organizations tied to a

-2020 Ujamaa Business Association Capacity Building
+Output Output

+Who We Fund

+- Small groups of 5 or more residents or newly forming organizations tied to a neighborhood area - Neighborhood associations and planning councils - Non-profits and centers of worship that serve a defined, geographic area - Business associations and organizations engaged in community building and/or civic engagement activities

-Capacity Building What We Fund
+What We Fund